tolitius/mxterm/README.md

 * you take that "pretrained" model
 * you replace its "head"
-  - by adding your layer as the last layer of that pretrained model (i.e. model was trained to understand English, but you need to train it to write poems: so you are going to train this last layer with poems)
+  - by adding your layer, or two, or three, as the last layer(s) of that pretrained model (i.e. model was trained to understand English, but you need to train it to write poems: so you are going to train these last layers with poems)
 * you train this model with your new data (poems, your classified images, etc.)

 Hence the new model would be well tuned to your data by relying on all that wisdom from the pretrained model + some your additional training.